LSped/asreview-insights-metrics-comparability-main/README.md

 ## Description

-The goal of this project was to enhance the ASReview Insights Extension by adding the confusion matrix, which underlies most metrics, and by adding a new metric promoting comparability: TNR@r%.

 The goal of this project was to enhance the [ASReview Insights Extension](https://github.com/asreview/asreview-insights) by adding the confusion matrix, which underlies most metrics, and by adding a new metric promoting comparability.

 ## Table of contents